cms-hh/inference_tools/README.md

 ```

 where the value of `some_name` is your choice, and the script interactively guides you through the quick setup process.
-To use the same configuration the next time, ==make sure to use the same value you passed before.==
+To use the same configuration the next time, **make sure to use the same value you passed before**.
 Internally, a file `.setups/some_name.sh` is created which contains export statements line by lines that you can be update anytime.